 Impetigo is caused by bacteria.
-The most common type of bacteria associated with this infection include:
+The most common type of bacteria associated with this infection includes:

 These types of bacteria are normally found on the skin and in the nose.
-The bacteria does not cause trouble until it gets under the skin.
-Bacteria gets in under the skin through small cuts, scratches, or insect bites.
+The bacteria do not cause trouble until it gets under the skin.
+Bacteria get in under the skin through small cuts, scratches, or insect bites.

 Symptoms of impetigo appear 4-10 days after contact with the bacteria.

 The main signs of impetigo are skin lesions.
 They occur most often on the face, arms, or legs but can appear anywhere on the body.
 The lesions may be red spots, sores, or blisters.
 The lesion may:

 There may also be swollen lymph nodes in the area with more serious infections.